st-user/ojm-drone-remote/README.md

    **NOTE**:

-   When the environment variable 'USE_DRONE' is 'False', the bottom buttons become clickable but nothing happends in addition.
+   When the environment variable `USE_DRONE` is `False`, the bottom buttons become clickable but nothing happends in addition.
-   On the other hand, when the enviroment variable 'USE_DRONE' is 'True', the bottom buttons become clickable and Tello EDU takes off!
+   On the other hand, when the enviroment variable `USE_DRONE` is `True`, the bottom buttons become clickable and Tello EDU takes off!

 # Using Docker